babaukos/UnityIconGenerateTools/README.md

-# Unity Preview Tools
+# Creating item icons for your game

-This repository contains two custom Unity Editor tools to help you generate previews of your assets:
+This repository contains two custom Unity Editor tools to help you generate previews of your assets / game:

 1. **Camera Preview Generator**
    Generates a PNG image of a selected prefab or GameObject using a custom camera.
 It allows you to configure the camera’s field of view, distance, rotation, resolution, background color, and layer-based rendering options.